Research / Other publications

 4. Radicalized inmates in prisons pose a potential threat;

-5. In 2019, there were 6 right wing terrorist attacks, but only 1 was
+5. In 2019, there were 6 right-wing terrorist attacks, but only 1 was successful;

-(USA), El Paso (USA) and Halle (Germany) were mutually supporting and inspired other
+(USA), El Paso (USA) and Halle (Germany) were mutually supported and inspired other

 perpetrators of terrorist violence;